Warad-Sin

-Warad-Sin (ARAD-^{D}suen) ruled the ancient Near East city-state of Larsa from 1834-1823 BC (MC).
-There are indications that his father Kudur-Mabuk was co-regent or at very least the power behind the throne.
+Warad-Sin (ARAD-^{D}suen; died c.
+1823 BC) ruled the ancient Near East city-state of Larsa.
+His father Kudur-Mabuk powerful figure in Larsa.
 His sister En-ane-du was high priestess of the moon god in Ur.

 Annals survive for his complete 12-year reign.
 He recorded that in his second year as king, he destroyed the walls of Kazallu, and defeated the army of Mutibal that had occupied Larsa.

 He was succeeded as king of Larsa by his brother Rim-Sin I.